Visitors adjusting to new Rocky Mountain National Park permit system

 According to Patterson, the move to a timed entry system is not related to the pandemic.

-“The COVID bump is just exacerbating our already increasing visitation that we were seeing since 2012,” she said.
+“The COVID bump is just exacerbating our already increasing visitation that we were seeing since 2012,” Patterson said.

 The park is now limiting the number of visitors each day.
 Every vehicle that gets in the gates must have a pre-purchased reservation for a specific date and time of entry.